alan-j-hu/Asparserations/README.md

 Asparserations is an LR(1) parser generator frontend written in C++.
 It outputs JSON representing the state machine table.
 A C++ backend, used to generate the grammar parser, is included in the bootstrap folder.

 ## Prerequisites
-This project requires G++, GNU Make, Python 3, and support for the `getopt_long` function.
+This project requires G++, GNU Make, and Python 3.

 ## Installing
     make